903 RESNET Oversight of Quality Assurance Process

 903.1.2.4 Every active accredited Rating Quality Assurance Provider shall receive an enhanced review by RESNET staff no less than once every four years.

-903.1.2.4.1 Records reviewed by RESNET may include, but are not limited to, a representative sample of the following:
+903.1.2.4.1 Records reviewed by RESNET either during a virtual meeting or following an infield visit may include, but are not limited to the following:

 903.1.2.5 Significant inconsistencies or errors in electronic records reviewed, including but not limited to those defined below, may result in an on-site review by RESNET.